dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc
-ms.date: 04/14/2021
+ms.date: 04/15/2021
 no-loc: [appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
 uid: blazor/components/index
 ---
 # ASP.NET Core Razor components

-Blazor apps are built using *components*.
-A component is a self-contained portion of user interface (UI), such as a page, dialog, or form, with the processing logic required to inject data or respond to UI events.
+Blazor apps are built using *Razor components*, often abbreviated as *components*.
+A component is a self-contained portion of user interface (UI) with processing logic to enable dynamic behavior.
 Components can be nested, reused, and shared among projects.

 ## Component classes

 Components are implemented using a combination of C# and HTML markup in [Razor](xref:mvc/views/razor) component files with the `.razor` file extension.
-A component in Blazor is formally referred to as a *Razor component*.

 ### Razor syntax

-Razor components in Blazor apps extensively use Razor syntax.
-If you aren't familiar with the Razor markup language, read <xref:mvc/views/razor>.
-Pay special attention to the following sections, which cover Razor features extensively used by Razor components:
+Components use Razor syntax, which is covered in the article <xref:mvc/views/razor>.
+Two Razor features are extensively used by components:

-* [Directives](xref:mvc/views/razor#directives): `@`-prefixed reserved keywords that typically change the way component markup is parsed or function.
+* [Directives](xref:mvc/views/razor#directives): `@`-prefixed reserved keywords that typically change the way component markup is parsed or functions.
+For example, the [`@page`][9] directive specifies a routable component with a route template.
-* [Directive attributes](xref:mvc/views/razor#directive-attributes): `@`-prefixed reserved keywords that typically change the way component elements are parsed or function.
+* [Directive attributes](xref:mvc/views/razor#directive-attributes): `@`-prefixed reserved keywords that typically change the way a component element is parsed or functions.
+For example, the [`@bind`][10] directive attribute for an `<input>` element binds data to the element's value.

 ### Names